We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - FD&C Blue #1

 Typically, the effectiveness of Lipozene for weight loss is mild.
-A review in Current Obesity Reports notes a broad body of research, including nine clinical trials, showing glucomannan may be mildly effective for weight loss.
+A review in Current Obesity Reports notes a broad body of research, including nine clinical trials, suggesting that glucomannan may be mildly effective for weight loss.

-The researchers note weight loss of between 0.5–1.7 pounds after taking glucomannan for 5.2 weeks.
+The researchers note weight loss of 0.5–1.7 pounds after taking glucomannan for 5.2 weeks.

 However, an older

-For many, these mixed results may be enough to justify taking Lipozene to boost their diet and weight loss goals.
-Others may feel they do not justify the cost.
+For some people, these mixed results may be enough to justify taking Lipozene to boost their diet and weight loss goals.
+Other people may feel they do not justify the cost or potential side effects.

-The Lipozene website recommends taking two capsules 30 minutes before each meal, along with a full glass of water, up to six capsules each day.
+The Lipozene website recommends taking two capsules and a full glass of water 30 minutes before each meal, up to six capsules each day.

 A two-capsule serving of Lipozene contains 1,500 milligrams of konjac fiber.
 This serving should always include at least 8 ounces of water.